-All paddlers are required to wear at least a Level 50s life jacket at all times during the Event.
+All paddlers are required to wear at least a Level 50s life jacket at all times during the event.

 A paddler is a person who follows closely alongside a swimmer and helps them with food, drink and direction.
-It’s not generally compulsory to have a paddler, but it’s highly recommended, especially for solo swimmers.
+It’s not compulsory to have a paddler, but it’s highly recommended, especially for solo swimmers.
 Some solo swimmer’s use two paddlers on rotation throughout the day, as it’s also a long day for them on the water.
-If you are a tandem soloists, you are required to have a paddler.
+Although if you are a tandem soloists, you are required to have a paddler.

 How Can a Paddler Help?